chromium/axiom/doc/explainer.md

 ![Diagram of File System access without Axiom](fs-without-axiom.png)

-Every file system come with its own API.
+Every file system comes with its own API.
 Most are drastically different from each other.
 In the custom solution case, you're completely on your own.

 Axiom adds a normalization layer to this story.